CVNA Carvana Co

 Valuation

-Multiple analysis puts the company at trailing P/E of 38.10, forward P/E of 43.04.
+Multiple analysis puts the company at trailing P/E of 40.69, forward P/E of 39.79, PEG of 1.26.
 Trailing and forward multiples are nearly identical, indicating the market is pricing the company on a relatively static earnings assumption.
-The current ratio of 4.31 indicates the company is well-positioned to meet near-term obligations.
+Growth-adjusted, the company looks reasonably valued — the PEG ratio implies the market is not extrapolating the growth narrative aggressively.
+The current ratio of 3.93 indicates the company is well-positioned to meet near-term obligations.
 The combined valuation and liquidity profile points to a company where current prices embed meaningful growth expectations, and where delivery against those expectations will drive the return outcome.

 Margins & Cash Generation

-On the margin front: gross margin sits at 20.63%, operating margin at 9.27%, and free cash flow margin at 4.37%.
-At this level, gross margins suggest a more competitive or capital-intensive operating environment across the the company.
+On the margin front: gross margin sits at 19.37%, operating margin at 8.93%, and free cash flow margin at 3.71%.
+At this gross margin level, the company has little buffer at the production layer against cost increases.
 The operating margin reading is below average, pointing to businesses where scaling costs remain a challenge.
 Weak free cash flow margins point to the company where near-term cash generation is constrained by investment or operational cash demands.
 The combined margin read is functional rather than exceptional, which can increase sensitivity to cost pressure or slower demand.

 Growth & Forward Outlook

-The two main inputs to the near-term picture — TTM revenue growth of 57.96% reflecting robust top-line expansion across the company.
-Consensus EPS estimates point to a decline of -11.5% over the next 12 months, adding a layer of risk to the forward case and warranting caution on the earnings trajectory.
+The two main inputs to the near-term picture — TTM revenue growth of 52.40% reflecting robust top-line expansion across the company.
+Forecasted EPS growth of 2.3% over the next year is supportive of the current valuation, suggesting the market is not paying for earnings that won't arrive.
 Analyst price targets suggest street expectations point to meaningful upside if execution holds on a 12-month view.
 Revenue momentum establishes the baseline; analyst price targets reveal how much the market is already paying for future execution on top of that baseline.
 Delivered returns will ultimately be shaped by the gap — or lack thereof — between operating execution and the expectations embedded in current prices.
 The estimated 12-month price change is based on analyst consensus price target estimates, sourced from publicly available data, and should not be interpreted as a reliable prediction of future performance.

 Conclusion